subreena/Assignment_on_Jmeter_Chaining/README.md

-# Assignment on Jmeter chaining in dmoney portal
+# JMeter chaining in Dmoney portal
 </hr>
 **URL:** [https://dmoneyportal.roadtocareer.net/]

 ## Description:
 </hr>
-From the dmoney API collection,we created a JMeter collection (dmoney.jmx) for the following scenario: </br>
+From the dmoney API collection, we created a JMeter collection (dmoney.jmx) for the following scenario: </br>
 1. Deposit: 5 agents perform deposits for 10 customers. </br>
 2. Send Money: 5 customers send money to another 10 customers. </br>
 3. Payment: 5 customers make payments to 2 merchants. </br>

 Note: Log in as an admin once and generate a token to use for each of the threads.
-Create 3 threads under test plan for each type of transaction and set up agent, customer, and merchant accounts in 3 different CSV files (e.g., deposit.csv, sendMoney.csv and payment.csv).
+Create 3 threads under the test plan for each type of transaction and set up agent, customer, and merchant accounts in 3 different CSV files (e.g., deposit.csv, sendMoney.csv, and payment.csv).
 The amount must be dynamic using the Random Variable Controller.
-Use small amounts so that balance can't become empty.
+Use small amounts so that the balance can't become empty.
 Each thread should have a ramp-up time of 120 seconds.
-Must add assertion to ensure that all transactions are successful.
+Must add an  assertion to ensure that all transactions are successful.

 ## Pre-requisites
 1. Install **JDK (LTS version)**